 9.4.12.CI.2 Identify career pathways that highlight personal talents, skills, and abilities (e.g., 1.4.12prof.CR2b, 2.2.12.LF.8).
 9.4.12.TL.1 Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).
-Computer Sc cience and Design Thinking (2020) 8.2.12.ITH.1 8.2.12.ITH: Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
-8.2.12.ITH.3 8.2.12.ITH: Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
-8.2.12.NT.1 8.2.12.NT: Nature of Technology: Explain how different groups can contribute to the overall design of a product.
-8.2.12.NT.2 8.2.12.NT: Nature of Technology: Redesign an existing product to improve form or function.
-Technology (2014) 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.
-Instruction onal Focus Enduring Un nderstandings: Essential Questions: Anchor Stand lard: 1.
+Computer Sc sience and Design Thinking (2020) 8.2.12.ITH.1 Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
+8.2.12.ITH.3 Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.
+8.2.12.NT.1 Nature of Technology: Explain how different groups can contribute to the overall design of a product.
+8.2.12.NT.2 Nature of Technology: Redesign an existing product to improve form or function.
+Technology 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.
+Instruction onal Focus Enduring Un derstandings: Essential Questions: Anchor Stand lard: 1.
 Generating and conceptualizing ideas.
-(Creating) that can be of Artists and of following or art-making g One's feelin challenges in Refinement designers shape artistic investigations, breaking with traditions in pursuit of creative What conditions, attitudes, and behaviors support creativity and innovative thinking?
+(Creating) Creativity and innovative thinking are essential life skills that can be developed.
+Artists and designers shape artistic investigations, following or breaking with traditions in pursuit of creative art-making goals.
+One's feelings, thoughts, personal traits, strengths and challenges influence the creative process.
+Refinement of artistic work is an iterative process that takes time, discipline, self-confidence, and collaboration What conditions, attitudes, and behaviors support creativity and innovative thinking?
 What factors prevent or encourage people to take creative risks?
 How does collaboration expand the creative process?
 How does knowing the contexts, histories, and traditions of art forms help us create works of art and design?
 Why do artists follow or break from established traditions?
 How do artists determine what resources and criteria are needed to formulate artistic investigations?

-How does the awareness of one's strengths, challenges, feelings, and thoughts influence the generation of creative ideas?
+How does the awareness of one's strengths, challenges, feelings, and thoughts influence the generation of creative work of art?

-How does self-confidence in handling daily tasks and challenges inform the process of refining and completing a work of art?
+How does self-confidence in handling daily tasks and challenges inform the process of refining and completing a